Best Reflective Gear for Running in the Dark

 WHAT TO LOOK FOR:

 When choosing a running headlamp, you’ll want something lightweight and comfortable.
 Many headlamps are designed for lower-output activities like hiking.
 Instead, as a runner, opt for a headlamp with a reflective strap over the top of the head to minimize bouncing.
 Another running-specific headlamp feature we like is a backlight (so cars can see you from behind).
-Check out our Best (and Brightest) Headlamps review for more suggestions.
+Check out our Best Running Lights and Best (and Brightest) Headlamps review for more suggestions.

 What we liked: long-lasting light with adjustable brightness and taillight